kyl191/ansible-role-openvpn/README.md

 openvpn_set_dns: Whether to set the DNS servers on the client.
 Default true.

+openvpn_push: A list of config options for the server to push to the client.

 openvpn_enable_management: Boolean indicating whether to open a UNIX domain socket for managing openvpn on /var/run/openvpn/management.

 openvpn_server_network: The network address from which you want OpenVPN to choose the addresses for clients.
 Default 10.9.0.0.